harrisonized/climblog/README.md

 Future goals for this project include:

+1. Add error logging
+2. Be able to export data from CSV files
-2. Have figures generated in the background when the app is started for the first time
+3. Generate figures in the background when the app is started
+4. Enable users to upload their own CSVs and generate their own figures